 Match Rifle is similar to Sporting Rifle

-Hunting rifle matches are standing or prone and pretty much any .22 rifle is allowed.
+Hunting rifle matches are standing or prone and pretty much any .22 rifle is allowed as long as it's not a target rifle.
 Hunting Rifle Rules

 Most people are surprised to find that good quality air rifles are the most accurate of all the firearms.